 #3 Decrease Taxes

 One of the largest expenses for many investors is the taxes due on interest, dividends, and capital gains generated by investments.
-By investing in a tax-efficient manner, this expense can also usually be reduced significantly.This can be done by maximizing the use of retirement accounts such as 401(k)s and Roth IRAs.
+By investing in a tax-efficient manner, this expense can also usually be reduced significantly.retirement accounts such as 401(k)s and Roth IRAs.
 Using tax-efficient investments, such as index funds and municipal bonds in non-qualified (taxable) accounts also reduces the tax bill.
 Holding investments with capital gains for at least one year allows those gains to be taxed at the lower rate reserved for long-term gains.

 Tax loss harvesting any investments with capital losses can further reduce the tax bill.
 After applying the effects of investment expenses, taxes, and inflation, many investors don’t have any return at all.
 There isn’t much you can do about inflation (aside from taking sufficient investing risk that you can outpace it) but an investor can exert a surprising amount of control over his fees and taxes.